log0div0/testo/docs/tutorials/08 - flash/README.md

 At the moment, there is also an another restriction: you can't plug two or more flash drives at the same virtual machine simultaneously.

-In this guide we're going to learn all about the virtual flash drives and how to use them.
+In this tutorial we're going to learn all about the virtual flash drives and how to use them.

 ## What to begin with?